lfppfaria/EasyZipkin/README.md

 #### Trace over http

-Zipkin is capable of send trace headers over http and resume tracing on the resource (since the resource also uses zipkin and it is porperly configured, of course).
+Zipkin is capable of send trace headers over http and resume tracing on the resource (if the resource also uses zipkin and it is properly configured, of course).
 To help on this situation we implemented a RequestTracer, witch automatically adds the traces headers for you and the service will continue tracing.
 From the client:

 ```C#